fr3nd/awesome-msx/README.md

 ### C

 * [Relearning MSX](http://www.lavandeira.net/relearning-msx/) - Series of articles about developing software mostly in C and assembly language.
+* [SDCC for MSX sources](http://smecers.appspot.com/SDCC_msx/index.htm) - C library ported from SOLIDC and many useful examples on how to use it.

 ### Assembler